General Translation

 • When working with dictionaries, optionally specify an id to limit the dictionary data sent to the client, optimizing performance for large dictionaries.

-• The <GTProvider> component is used for both inline <T> and dictionary design patterns.
+• The <GTProvider> component is used for both inline <T> and dictionaries.

 Reference